Top Winter Products for Baby

 Buy Now ($8)

 This balm was formulated to be comforting, soothing and moisturizing for our babies skin.
 It’s the perfect organic alternative to petroleum jelly.
-You guys know that we love Earth Mama products because everything they create is made with their customers in mind with the best and safest products.
-Their Organic Nose and Cheek Balm is certified organic with ultra-rich calendula coconut balm.
+This Organic Nose and Cheek Balm is certified organic with ultra-rich calendula coconut balm.
 You can even use it as a chapstick!
-You don’t have to worry about getting it around baby’s mouth because there is NO petroleum, parabens, artificial fragrance or preservatives.
+You don’t have to worry about getting it around baby’s mouth because there are NO parabens, petroleum, artificial fragrance or preservatives.
 It’s become one of our favorites!

 Buy Now ($8)